IMAU-paleo/IMAU-ICE/README.md

 This runs a short 1000-year schematic experiment.
 If all of this works, you can move on to realistic simulations.
 For this, you need appropriate input files describing present-day topography/mathymetry, ice geometry, and climate, as well as some sort of forcing record.
 Contact me if you need these.

+NOTE FOR GEMINI: if you want to run IMAU-ICE on Gemini, you need to make one small manual change to src_v1.1.1/Makefile.include-gemini
+Namely, the path to MYLIB2 (line 4) needs to be changed from my username (beren017) to you own.

 Screen output for the test run in step 5: